aaronsb/jira-cloud/docs/resources.md

 ## Overview

 The Jira Cloud MCP server provides resources that allow AI systems to access information about your Jira instance.
-These resources provide context about projects, boards, and other Jira entities without requiring explicit tool calls.
+These resources provide context about projects, boards, tools, and other Jira entities without requiring explicit tool calls.

 ## Available Resources